Blog header with image of cannabis plant

 Clearing the Path: Benefits of Proactive Prep for Birth and Beyond

 Metaphorically, and in the context of birth and beyond, “clearing the path” means taking proactive steps during pregnancy (or even before) to identify and manage potential obstacles and challenges along the route that you plan to take.
-This can make your birth and postpartum journey smoother and more straightforward.
+This can make your birth and postpartum journey smoother and more straightforward and help reduce your risk of needing medical interventions you’re hoping to avoid.

 Matrescence: A Turbulent Transformation